-A greater focus will be put on enabling and promoting sustainable agriculture and fisheries, inter alia in the Blue Growth framework of the Common Maritime Agenda for the Black Sea, and the preservation of biodiversity and ecosystems including in the Black Sea area.
+A greater focus will be put on enabling and promoting sustainable agriculture and fisheries, inter alia in the Blue Growth framework of the Common Maritime Agenda for the Black Sea, and the conservation of biodiversity and ecosystems including in the Black Sea area.

 Emission reduction and climate resilience objectives in line with the Paris Agreement will be integrated in the overall economic and transport policies to limit the climate change impact and provide benefits to the lives of the citizens.
-Within this context, Georgia will submit a long-term low greenhouse gas emission development strategy for submission to the United Nations Framework Convention on Climate Change (UNFCCC) and update their the National Determined Contribution (NDC) in line with the Paris Agreement.
+Within this context, Georgia will submit a long-term low greenhouse gas emission development strategy for submission to the United Nations Framework Convention on Climate Change (UNFCCC) and update its National Determined Contribution (NDC) in line with the Paris Agreement.

-Promotion and support of energy efficiency and the use of renewable energy will further contribute to reducing emissions and needs to be in line with EU’s goal of climate neutrality by 2050.
-It will be crucial to implement the commitments stemming from Georgia's accession to the Energy Community, in particular through regulatory reforms and investment in energy security and energy efficiency, reinforcing energy infrastructure networks and interconnections, as well as improving the transparency and proper functioning of electricity and gas energy markets.
+Promotion and support of energy efficiency and the use of renewable energy will further contribute to reducing emissions and needs to be in line with the Paris Agreement on Climate Change.

-Resilient digital transformation
+In the area of digital transformation

+9/Development of digital infrastructure and e-governance

-The parties will work together to enable growth and sustainable development of Georgia by further promoting the roll-out of digital infrastructure and supporting digital transformation based on the implementation of the National Broadband Development Strategy and in line with EU legislation and best practices, notably regarding the security of digital infrastructures.
+The parties will work together to enable growth and sustainable development of Georgia by further promoting the roll-out of digital infrastructure and supporting digital transformation based on the implementation of the National Broadband Development Strategy and in line with EU legislation and best practices, notably regarding the security of digital infrastructures and formation of regional digital hub to develop digital corridor and data centres, which could serve as a gateway between the EU and Asia and address challenges of limited international data connectivity.
 The COVID-19 pandemic has shed light on the digital divide in societies and the urgent need to support this digital transformation.
 Solutions for e-health, distance learning, telemedicine, tracking viruses and preventing disinformation will not only help during the pandemic, but will support the resilience and development of our partners for years to come.
 It will be key to stimulate the digital economy and innovation through appropriate policies, which will boost and further diversify not only the IT industry but also creative industries and strengthen their competitiveness, stimulate the growth and survival of start-ups and digitalise value chains.

 At the same time, e-governance and digital services should be further developed to increase the efficiency, transparency and accountability of the public administration.
 This must go hand in hand with the development of digital skills and e-literacy of the wider population.
 To this end, people throughout Georgia should have access to internet and other electronic communications services at affordable prices.
-The parties will work together to enhance the administrative capacity and the independence of Georgia’s national regulatory authority for electronic communications, an essential condition for proper functioning of the corresponding market.
+The parties will work together to further enhance the administrative capacity and the independence of Georgia’s national regulatory authority for electronic communications, an essential condition for proper functioning of the corresponding market.

+10/ steps towards integration with the EU Digital Single Market

 Furthermore, the EU will support the implementation of roaming and spectrum agreements between Georgia and the other partner countries and, where appropriate, with the EU.
 The parties will also work together to ensure robust legal, policy and operational cybersecurity frameworks based on EU legislation and best practices, including the EU’s cybersecurity certification framework.
 Within this framework, Georgia will continue the approximation process to the Network and Information Security (NIS) Directive.
+Parties will work towards conclusion of an agreement on mutual recognition of trust services between the EU and Georgia

-Resilient, fair and inclusive societies
+In the field of resilient, fair and inclusive societies